desihub/desidatamodel/doc/index.rst

 DESI data are grouped broadly by category, using environment variables to define the base directory under which files of that category are kept.
-These variables have a standard location relative to $DESI_ROOT, but code uses these variables so that one can swap out different input/output locations for testing.
+These variables have a standard location relative to :envvar:`DESI_ROOT`, but code uses these variables so that one can swap out different input/output locations for testing.